 By squirrel from Uniontown, PA

 I had an expensive Fosil purse with a ballpoint pen mark.
 I got it off with a dampened cloth and Dawn dish detergent.
-An older friend told me this.
-I was afraid it would leave a water stain but it didn't.

 Don't use hairspray!
 While it has a high alcohol content, the other ingredients could stain the leather.
 How to clean the purse really depends on the type of leather it is (see below).
 The instructions below have helped me and I hope they help others, as well!